AnticOwl/anticowl.github.io/_Wip/2025-09-08-Motion-Blur-Shots.md

 <img width="1181" height="666" alt="image" src="https://github.com/user-attachments/assets/4770dd34-e3b1-404e-a56e-f66374377177" />

-* Go into Photo Mode (X+C or < + >), set the filter, position the camera where you want it anchored
+* Go into Photo Mode by pressing left and right stick down, set the filter, position the camera where you want it anchored.
-* Go into Video Mode (R or y) then Begin Session (ENTER or A)
+* Go into Video Mode by pressing Y then Begin Session by pressing A.
-* Review the Capture Video notes and buttons.
-Press ENTER again.
 * As soon as you are in Video Capture Mode press A on the second controller to anchor the camera in it's current position.
 The camera will follow the car or Max.
-* Set Timeflow to 0.1 (F7), start long exposure, wait 1s - 2s or longer and stop the long exposure.
-Take screenshot.
-* Set Timeflow back to 0.01 (F5) to freeze things in place in case you need to redo the shot.
+And you still can move it around to reframe if needed.
+* Press d-pad up to enter slow motion mode.
+* Press your assigned long exposure key.
+* Take your shot.

 <img width="2720" height="1440" alt="image" src="https://github.com/user-attachments/assets/c7327f68-0913-4786-82c0-adeb12d90e96" />